 Pedestrian Accident Claims

-There are thousands of accidents every year involving pedestrians.
-Pedestrians and particularly children are the most vulnerable people using the UK’s roads and highways.
+This confirms that pedestrians, in-particularly children, are the most vulnerable people using the UK’s roads and highways.
 Pedestrian collisions can result in serious and often life-changing injuries.
-The danger comes from vehicles on pavements, on the roads, and at crossings and are usually the result of negligent driving.
-In most cases compensation can be claimed.
-A negligent driver can be someone who is;
+The danger comes from vehicles on pavements, on the roads and at crossings, and are usually the result of negligent driving.

-- ignoring traffic lights or other road signs,
+- Ignoring traffic lights or other road signs, or

-- or simply those drivers distracted or not paying attention to the road.
+- Simply distracted or not paying attention to the road.

 Children are most at risk of pedestrian accidents and when the days are shorter in the autumn and winter the number and severity of accidents increases.
 Being involved in a pedestrian accident can cause serious and life-changing injuries and often death.

-We are experts in this type of claim and our team of specialist personal injury solicitors are highly skilled, with a minimum of ten years experience in representing clients in pedestrian accidents of all kinds every year.
-Our experienced team can offer support throughout this traumatic time and help to secure the compensation you deserve following the death of a loved one.
+We are experts in pedestrian accident claims and our team of specialist personal injury solicitors are highly skilled, with a minimum of ten years’ experience in representing clients in pedestrian accidents of all kinds.
+Our experienced team can offer support throughout this traumatic time and help to secure the pedestrian injury compensation you deserve following the death of a loved one.

 We are on hand waiting for your call if you or a loved one has suffered a pedestrian accident and sustained injuries as a result.
 Contact us today on 0800 195 95 90 for a free initial consultation about your case.